The 5 best AI apps for Zendesk ticket classification in 2026

 Stylo AI is mostly an agent-assist tool, or "copilot," that uses ChatGPT to help agents write replies, summarize tickets, and read customer sentiment.
 While it's not a fully autonomous engine, its real-time analysis can give agents the context they need to classify tickets better themselves.

-A quick heads-up: As of late 2025, the main domain for Stylo AI ("stylo.ai") is up for sale.
-This is a major red flag about the company's health and whether you can count on future support.
-Tread carefully here.
+A quick heads-up: As of 2026, the main domain for Stylo AI ("stylo.ai") is up for sale.
+This is worth considering when looking for long-term support and stability.

 -